mosip/id-authentication/kernel/kernel-packetuploader-sftp-jsch/README.md

 ## PACKETUPLOADER-SFTP-JSCH module for kernel
-This folder has PACKETUPLOADER-SFTP-JSCHE module which can be used to upload a packet using SFTP protocol.
+This folder has PACKETUPLOADER-SFTP-JSCH module which can be used to upload a packet using SFTP protocol.

 ### Api Documentation
 [API Documentation <TBA>](TBA)